Skip to main content

 Polygraphs and the Frye Test

-The court addressed the difficulty of determining just when a scientific discovery (such as the initial invention of the polygraph test) may be accepted as meeting the standards for admissibility as evidence, writing:
+The court addressed the difficulty of determining when a scientific discovery. such as the initial invention of the polygraph test, could be accepted as meeting the standards for admissibility as evidence, writing:

-In other words, if evidence—such as that obtained from a polygraph machine—it may be admissible.
+In other words, if evidence, such as that obtained from a polygraph machine, is based on science or a theory deemed "generally accepted" by the scientific community, it's admissible.

 Inconclusive vs. Incorrect Polygraph Results

-Through the years, polygraphs were used by law enforcement agencies but they weren't considered reliable.
-To begin with, the person who is hooked up to the polygraph would already be quite nervous, and to have tubes placed on the chest, a blood pressure cuff on the arm, and metal plates on the fingers would not relax most people.
+Through the years, polygraph examinations were used by law enforcement agencies, but they weren't considered reliable.
+Just being hooked up to a polygraph machine made most test subjects nervous.
+Having tubes placed on your chest, along with a blood pressure cuff on your arm and metal plates on your fingers, isn't relaxing.

-There is also a difference of opinion on the accuracy of polygraph tests.
-The American Polygraph Association has stated that inconclusive polygraph results are not the same as incorrect results.
-Yet, typically inconclusive readings are figured in with incorrect ones when establishing a percentage of accuracy.
+There's also a difference of opinion on the accuracy of polygraph tests.
+The American Polygraph Association has indicated that inconclusive polygraph results are not the same as incorrect ones, but inconclusive readings are figured in with incorrect ones when establishing a percentage of accuracy.

-Polygraph experts continued to fine-tune the machines, and also developed a questioning technique that was intended to produce fewer incorrect readings.
-For example, the subject is asked to respond "yes" or "no" to questions with unrelated questions mixed in with relevant ones.
-This is meant to reduce the nervousness effect.
+Polygraph experts continued to fine-tune the machines.
+They also developed a questioning technique intended to produce fewer incorrect readings.
+For example, the subject is asked to respond "yes" or "no" to questions, with unrelated control questions being mixed in with relevant ones.
+The intention was to reduce the nervousness effect.

 The Daubert Standard, Military Trials, and the EPPA

-In 1993, the Supreme Court issued an opinion on Daubert v.
+In 1993, the Supreme Court issued an opinion in Daubert v.
 Merrell Dow Pharmaceuticals that replaced the Frye standard.
-The Court found that judges could admit certain scientific evidence as long as the theory behind it could be tested, had been subject to peer review and publication, the potential error was known, and the scientific community in general accepted the theory.
+The Court ruled that judges could admit certain scientific evidence as long as:

-Learn About Polygraphs and Your Rights From a Local Attorney
+Learn About Polygraphs and Your Rights From a Local Criminal Defense Lawyer

 Lie detector tests, or polygraphs, seldom find their way into the criminal courtroom.
-Still, a defendant's having passed a voluntary polygraph test is sometimes a useful tool in a suspect's defense.
-If you've been charged with a crime where the truthfulness of your testimony will be at issue, your best move is to speak with a local criminal defense attorney as soon as possible.
+Still, having passed a voluntary polygraph test is sometimes a helpful tool in a suspect's defense.
+If you've been charged with a crime where the truthfulness of your testimony will be at issue, get legal advice from an experienced criminal defense attorney.

 Was this helpful?